nitvirus/nitvirus.github.io/_posts/2017-11-21-Some-PSR4-findings.md

 Drupal 8 initialy used PSR0 but changed to PSR4.

 We don't have to use  functions like require_once, include() and module_load,module_load_include function using this.

+Each module has namespace that corresponds to its module name.